Firearms of Japan: Sengoku period

 keeping fixed angles thanks to measured strings.

 As a result, in the year 1567, Takeda Shingen announced that "Hereafter, the guns will be the most important arms.
 Therefore, decrease the number of spears per unit, and have your most capable men carry guns".
 At the Battle of Nagashino in 1575, 3,000 arquebusiers helped win the battle, firing by volleys of 1,000 at a time, and secured across a river and breastwork to effectively stop enemy infantry and cavalry charges while being protected.

 In the year 1584 Ikeda Sen led a troop of 200 women armed with firearms at the Battle of Komaki and Nagakute and in 1600 at the Battle of Sekigahara, a rare example of a teppō unit, or musketeer unit consisting only of women.

-Japan became so enthusiastic about the new weapons that it possibly overtook every European country in absolute numbers produced.
-Japan also used the guns in the Japanese invasion of Korea in 1592, in which about a quarter of the invasion force of 160,000 were gunners.
-They were extremely successful at first and managed to capture Seoul just 18 days after their landing at Busan.
+Japan became so enthusiastic about the new weapons that it may have surpassed every European country in absolute numbers produced.
+Japan also used the guns in the Imjin War in the 1592 invasion of Korea, in which about a quarter of the invasion force of 160,000 were gunners.
+They were initially extremely successful and captured Seoul just 18 days after their landing at Busan.

 Edo period

 The internal war in Japan was won by Tokugawa Ieyasu, who established the Tokugawa shogunate, a powerful entity that would maintain peace and prosperity in Japan for the following 250 years.
 From the mid-17th century, Japan decided to close itself to interaction with the outside world through its policy of sakoku.

 Firearms were used less frequently because the Edo period did not have many large-scale conflicts in which a matchlock arquebus would be of use.
 Matchlock firearms have few uses outside of war.
 A matchlock is useless as a sidearm because it cannot be drawn and fired at a moment's notice.
 The wielder must first light the rope and for that he must start a fire.
 Swords and knives were the self-defense weapons of choice before the 19th century.
 Some samurai used matchlocks for hunting.

 Aside from practical considerations, the warrior aristocracy of Japan (the samurai) disliked guns because they were so easy to use that a peasant could feasibly learn to wield them, whereas most peasants could not afford to spend years learning archery and swordfighting.
 During the wars of the Sengoku, samurai grudgingly encouraged the recruitment and training of peasant musketeers because the priority was to win battles, but after the war they discouraged further development.
-Japan's warrior aristocracy was much larger than Europe's—up to 10% of the Japanese population vs less than 1% of the European population.

 Starting in 1607, the shogun ordered that all gunsmiths in Japan move their workshops to Nagahama.
 The gunsmiths of Sakai were exempted from this edict because the shogun's influence was too weak there.
 All orders for guns had to be cleared with the government in Edo.